marcosvfranco/mb-car-price-viewing/README.md

 Besides: on `src\utils` there is a `eSelectors.ts` file with separated selector values and other constants for the tests.
 I implemented the `LandingPage.ts` using this file to separate the selectors in another file, but I also implemented the other Page Objects inserting the selectors directly in the Locators, thats another way to already define the Locators not spliting the modularization too much.

+Fianlly, there is a CI implemented on Github Actions, take a look in the Actions tab to see this working.
 ## Pre requisites
 - NodeJS - at least 18.14.0